Gangezilla/cs61c/week5/LogicHandout.md

 - The primitive functions of Boolean algebra are AND, OR, and NOT.
 They're powerful because we can represent a Boolean equation with AND, OR and NOT gates.
 - The majority function is `y = a.b + a.c + a.c` (where . is AND and + is OR).
 You can then use this to sketch up a diagram of what this component should look like and then implement it.
 - A bar over a variable indicates the variable is inverted and becomes a NOT.
+- The value of Boolean algebra for circuit design comes from the fact that Boolean expressions can be manipulated mathematically.
+For instance, an expression can be simplified, which leads directly to a circuit simplification.

+y = ab + a + c equation derived from original circuit ↓
+ab + a + c algebraic simplification
+= a(b + 1) + c
+= a(1) + c
+= a + c

+### Laws of Boolean Algebra

+- There's a number of laws that apply to Boolean expressions.

+## Summary

+- There's three representations of a component: truth table, boolean expression, gate diagram.